vinipsmaker/gsoc2014-boost/README.md

     // completed.
     boost::http::outgoing_state outgoing_state() const;

-    /* property queries. it doesn't work on client mode, because info about server is unknown until the response come in the future. */
+    /** if output support native stream or will buffer the body internally *

-    // "incoming_request" prefix is used instead outgoing_response, because
+     * outgoing_response prefix is used instead plain outgoing, because it's not
-    // information is gathered within this mode, not after the response start to
-    // flow.
+     * possible to query capabilities information w/o communication with the
+     * other peer, then this query is only available in server-mode. clients can
+     * just issue a request and try again later if not supported. design may be
+     * refined later. */
-    bool incoming_request_native_stream() const;
+    bool outgoing_response_native_stream() const;

     /**
      * Check if received headers include `100-continue` in the _Expect_ header.